alienhard/notify/README.md

 ## Customization

-Check out the creation and of the handler instances and rules in `notifier.py` and adapt them to your needs.
+Check out the creation and of the handler instances and rules in `rules.py` and adapt them according to your team's needs.

 ## License